ietf-wg-cellar/matroska-specification/chapter_codecs.md

 to reach the chapter we switch to **MUST** be executed, until that chapter is the chapter we switch to.
 The enter commands of that chapter **MUST** be executed as well.

-When the last Chapter finished playing -- i.e. its `ChapterTimeEnd` has been reached -- the `Matroska Player` **MUST** execute its leaved commands, then the leave commands of it's `Parent Chapter`, until the parent of the chapter is the Edition.
+When the last Chapter finished playing, i.e., its `ChapterTimeEnd` has been reached, the `Matroska Player` **MUST** execute its leaved commands, then the leave commands of it's `Parent Chapter`, until the parent of the chapter is the Edition.